teamleaderleo/scrapbook/README.md

 ## Overview

-This project is a scrapbook-style project management application tailored for artists.
-It aims to provide an intuitive and visually appealing way to manage projects, integrating both textual and visual elements.
+This project is a scrapbook-style project management appl.
+It aims to provide an intuitive and visually appealing way to manage projects.
+The backend is nice, but I'm working on the UI right now.
 Setzen is German for "set" or "put."
 It's like putting all your thoughts into neat, retrievable places.
 I also liked how there was "zen" in the word.
 This is still an MVP, so most of the time was spent thinking about the rationale behind doing anything.

 ## Live Demo